Oklahoma State Highway 66

 State Highway 66 (abbreviated SH-66) is a 192.7 mi state highway in the U.S. state of Oklahoma, beginning at U.S. Highway 81 in El Reno and ending at U.S. Highway 60 near White Oak.
-The highway was designated in 1985 as a replacement for the decommissioned US 66.
+The highway was designated in 1985 as a replacement for the decommissioned U.S. Highway 66.
 Although most of the highway follows Historic Route 66, the highway follows US 66's final alignment, joining Interstate 44 through Tulsa and Oklahoma City, while older versions of the route follow various city streets through both cities.

-The highway has retained its importance for most of its length due to its paralleling Interstate 44 which between Missouri and Oklahoma City (except in the cities of Tulsa and Oklahoma City) is a toll road.
+The highway has retained its importance for most of its length as it offers a non-tolled alternative to the Turner and Will Rogers Turnpikes which carry Interstate 44 between Oklahoma City and the Missouri state line.

 SH-66 currently has one spur route, designated SH-66B, in Wellston.